 What we do

 VegTO is Toronto’s go-to resource for all things vegan.
-Our mission is to inspire people to choose a healthier, greener, more compassionate lifestyle.
+Our mission is to inspire people to choose vegan living – for the animals, our health and the planet.

 We envision a world where people think critically about their food choices, where growing numbers of businesses, community groups, and organizations inspire people to make healthier, greener, more compassionate choices, and where nutritious, sustainable, plant-based foods are accessible to all.

 We pride ourselves on providing expert information, celebrating Toronto’s diversity, embracing our grassroots, volunteer-driven history, and being fiscally and socially responsible, and environmentally conscious.

 North America’s largest vegan festival!
 This free event is held at the Harbourfront Centre each September, with more than 150 plant-based vendors, dozens of hours of programming and lectures, and more.

 Get the latest dairy-free scoop on vegan news, VegTO op-eds, local veg restaurants and event announcements.

 Browse and submit vegan inspired events to our shared community listings and get the vegheads of Toronto together!
 VegTO hosts a variety of events throughout the year, including our Holiday and Spring Markets.